| Effective: 2/26/1979 |

 Office for Research and Sponsored Projects Administration (ORSPA)

 It is the policy of the university to account for expenditures in a consistent manner.
-The consistent treatment of expenditures, as direct costs or as facilities & administrative (F&A) costs, ensures that sponsors do not pay twice for the same type of costs.
+The consistent treatment of expenditures, as direct costs or as facilities & administrative (F&A) costs, ensures that sponsors do not pay for the same expense twice-once as direct costs and once as F&A costs.

 skip navigation bar